-Keep reading to find out everything you need to know about an income protection deferred period…
+Keep reading this article to find out everything you need to know about income protection deferred period…

 An income protection deferred period works as simply as:

-Reassured Advice can provide help and guidance throughout the whole application process, allowing you to ask any questions you need.
+Reassured Advice can provide guidance and support throughout the whole application process, allowing you to ask any questions you need.
 Simply get in touch for your free quotes.

 Do you receive sick pay?